Bobby Jones (golfer): Early life

 Jones successfully represented the United States for the first time, in two winning international amateur team matches against Canada, in 1919 and 1920, earning three of a possible four points in foursomes and singles play.
 In 1919 he traveled to Hamilton Golf and Country Club, for his first serious competitive action outside the U.S., while in 1920, Engineers Country Club, in Roslyn, Long Island, hosted the matches.
 Still a teenager, he was by far the youngest player in the series.
 Jones also played in the 1919 Canadian Open while in Hamilton, Ontario, performing very well to place tied for second, but 16 shots behind winner J. Douglas Edgar.
 Edgar had immigrated from England in 1919 to take a club professional's job in Atlanta at Druid Hills Golf Club; Edgar mentored and played frequently with Jones from 1919 to 1921.
 Edgar was credited by Jones with helping develop his game significantly.

 Jones qualified for his first U.S. Open at age 18 in 1920, and was paired with the legendary Harry Vardon for the first two rounds.
 He won the Southern Amateur three times: 1917, 1920, and 1922.
 Jones earned his B.S. in Mechanical Engineering from Georgia Tech in 1922 and played for the varsity golf team, lettering all four years.
 Jones was a member of the Sigma Alpha Epsilon fraternity, and the Georgia Phi chapter house at Georgia Tech is named in his honor.
 He then earned an A.B. in English Literature from Harvard College in 1924, where he was a member of the Owl Club.
 In 1926 he entered Emory University School of Law and became a member of Phi Delta Phi.
 After only three semesters he passed the Georgia bar exam and subsequently joined his father's law firm, Jones, Evins, Moore and Howell, (predecessor to Alston & Bird), in Atlanta, Georgia.

 Golf

 First majors

 As an adult, he hit his stride and won his first U.S. Open in 1923.
 From that win at New York's Inwood Country Club, through his 1930 victory in the U.S. Amateur, he won 13 major championships (as they were counted at the time) in 21 attempts.
-Jones was the first player to win The Double, both the U.S. and British Open Championships in the same year (1926).
+Jones was the first player to win "The Double", both the Open Championship and the U.S. Open Championships in the same year (1926).
 He was the second (and last) to win the U.S. Open and U.S. Amateur in the same year (1930), first accomplished in 1916 by Chick Evans.
+Jones also won both the British Amateur and the Open Championships in 1930, and is the second golfer in history after John Ball to win those two tournaments in the same year.